olympiawojcik/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
 *Favorite concept is variables so that I don't have to remember hex codes and can instantly change the color theme of my website design without much work
-*Least favorite concept is the viewport, because I don't fully understand what viewport meta tag does
+*Least favorite concept is mixins because I'm still not used to the syntax, especially with parametric mixins.
+However, I do realize their power, especially when it comes to creating a mixin for a simple test border.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.